isomerpages/moe-psgrepository/_your-psg-exco-journey-begins/Building Relationships.md

 <p>The PSG, like any volunteer group, is built on relationships.
 Parents
 are likely to stay engaged when they feel valued and connected within the community.
-To build a strong PSG community, we need to foster and sustain the relationships through bonding activities and open communication within the PSG.</p>
+To build a strong PSG community, we need to foster and sustain the relationships through respectful communication and bonding activities and open communication within the PSG.
+Check out good practices in managing team chats in the '<a href="/preparing-for-the-year-ahead/" rel="noopener nofollow" target="_blank">Preparing for the Year Ahead</a>' page, and get ideas for bonding activities below.</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="Ideas to Connect with PSG Members" src="/images/Building Relationship/10.png">
 </div>